JOPP-3D: Joint Open Vocabulary Semantic Segmentation on Point Clouds and Panoramas: Methodology

 producing a consistent set of image crops highlighting the same 3D instance across $K$ tangential views.
 The instance crops \(\mathbf{C}_{j,k}\) are first masked with the instance masks \(\mathbf{S}_{j,k}\) and then passed through the CLIP image encoder~\cite{radford2021learning}.
 This masking of the crops is an important step while encoding instances - we elaborate more on this in Section~\ref{sec:ablations}.
 For each instance \( \mathcal{M}_j \), we compute its semantic embedding as the normalized average of its top-$K$ CLIP feature vectors:

-This aggregated embedding \( \mathbf{e}_j^{\text{3D}} \in \mathbb{R}^d\) serves as the open-vocabulary semantic descriptor of the 3D instance.
-With these embeddings, we repeatedly query using natural language for various classes of instances achieving 3D semantic segmentation for the entire scene.
+This aggregated embedding \( \mathbf{e}_j^{\text{3D}} \in \mathbb{R}^d\) serves as the semantic descriptor of the 3D instance.
+With these embeddings, we repeatedly query using natural language for various classes, achieving 3D semantic segmentation (\(\mathcal{S}^{\text{3D}}\)) of the scene.